vcidst/minimal-mistakes/_posts/2016-09-16-markets-on-election.md

 This looks like the conclusive graph I was looking for.
 Sensex was nervous when an economist became the prime minister.
 Hah!

-So, does the Lok Sabha election makes Sensex a nervous?
+So, do the Lok Sabha elections make Sensex nervous?
 -------------------------------------------------------

-Well, it only made them nervous in 2004 and 2009.
+Well, we can only see volatality in 2004 and 2009.
 There's a kind of plain indifference that is widespread elsewhere.
+I'm not sure what to take away from this.
+Other than that it's a remarkably complex interaction which we shouldn't have hoped to find a simple answer to.

 Addressing the real oddity in the room,
 ---------------------------------------